cjhoward92/simpledb/README.md

 A simple database system over telnet with TLS (using OpenSSL).

+## Building

+Make sure you have [check](https://libcheck.github.io/check/web/install.html) installed.
+Make sure you have Valgrind installed.

+Only builds for linux.

 ## Simple design

 The db will support the following commands: